Tony Cook – Early Childhood, Schools and Youth

 Martin holds an Economics Degree from the Australian National University and a Graduate Diploma in Applied Finance and Investment.

-Jackie Wilson – Early Childhood
+Jackie Wilson – Early Childhood Education and Care

 In the Commonwealth health and family and community services portfolios Jackie has worked extensively on policy and program management including management of a range of income support payments.